-A total of over 23,800 local governments have current (FEMA-approved or approvable-pending-adoption) local mitigation plans and an additional 239 tribal governments have current tribal mitigation plans.
+A total of nearly 23,700 local governments have FEMA-approved or approvable-pending-adoption local mitigation plans.
+An additional 222 tribal governments have current tribal mitigation plans.

-Eighty-four percent of the nation's population lives in communities with current mitigation plans.
-States, tribes and communities benefit from hazard mitigation planning because it helps them understand natural hazards and develop mitigation strategies.
+The nation's population who live in communities with current mitigation plans is 85%.
+States, tribes, territories and local communities benefit from all hazard planning because it helps them understand natural hazards and develop mitigation strategies.
 It also provides eligibility for certain non-emergency FEMA grants.

 National Status Map

-View and search an interactive version of the map that is refreshed daily.
-You can search for the current plan status for state, local, tribal and territorial governments.
+View an interactive version of the map to search the plan status for state, local, tribal and territorial governments.
 Information is current as of Dec.
 31, 2020.

 If you have any questions on mitigation plan status, please contact the Senior Mitigation Planner in the appropriate FEMA Regional Office.